 The price includes your guide, bike, helmet and a small bike bag to carry your gear.
 Some tours include a light lunch.
-Visit our website for more information.
+Visit the website for more information.

-We can also tailor tours to suit you, including private groups or help organising your own cycling holiday.
+Tours may also be tailored tours to suit you, including private groups or help organising your own cycling holiday.
 Simply contact them with your wish list and they’ll bring your ideas to life.

 Looking for something more ambitious?
 Join a Mulga Bicycle Tours multi-day tour around Canberra and surrounding NSW.
 Average daily distance is 56km.
 Contact Mulga Bicycle Tours for details.

 Australian Tourism Export Council Basic Evening Half Day or Less Land - Self Propelled Moderate Nature & Wildlife Nature and wildlife Walking and Biking Tours

 The Canberra Highlights 4.5 hour Guided Bicycle Tour provides the perfect orientation to the Australia’s national attractions.

 One of the city’s iconic views is the large Australian flag flying from Parliament House.
 Spread out below is Lake Burley Griffin and the park lands of the Parliamentary Triangle home to many of Australia’s social and cultural attractions.

 Ride through the park lands and pass attractions including the National Museum of Australia, the Museum of Australian Democracy, the National Archives of Australia, the High Court of Australia, the National Gallery of Australia, the National Portrait Gallery, Questacon, the National Library of Australia and the Australian War Memorial.